Oleksiy Byelik: Dnipro Dnipropetrovsk

 On 5 August 2008, after some short negotiations Byelik signed with Dnipro Dnipropetrovsk on a three-year contract, with a transfer fee of $5.5 million.
 He debuted for the club on 23 August 2008, in a league match which Dnipro ended drawing 0–0.
 Byelik was subbed in the 59th minute and made an impact with a few of his shots.
 He also got a yellow card in the 90+1 minute for shooting the ball after it was called offside.

 Metalurh Zaporizhya

 He last played for Metalurh Zaporizhya in the Ukrainian First League.

+International career

+He was one of the leaders of the Ukrainian junior team (24 games, 15 goals) and youth teams (27 games, 17 goals) at the 2001 FIFA U-20 World Cup in Argentina, scoring three goals in three group stage games and helping the team reach the 1-8 final, where it lost to future semi-finalists from Paraguay.
+In February 2002, he was called up to the Ukrainian Olympic team by head coach Anatoliy Kroshchenko.

+In early September 2004, he was called up to the country's team and scored in the first game against Kazakhstan.
+His second goal in official games was against Georgia.
+In total, he has played 20 games and 5 goals for the national team.
+He was considered to be Andrei Shevchenko's double, but only made it to the main squad in case of injury to the captain of the national team.
+At the 2006 FIFA World Cup, he came on as a substitute in a match against Italy, playing the last 20 minutes.